-To date, five blood-based self-tests have been approved (CE marked) in Europe [34]: all have a sensitivity and specificity of greater than 99% and are either second- or third-generation assays.
+To date, five blood-based self-tests have been approved (CE marked) in Europe [34].
+All have a sensitivity and specificity of greater than 99% and are either second- or third-generation assays.
 To be lawfully sold and advertised in the UK, HIV self-test kits need to be CE marked by the manufacturer to ensure the test meets regulatory requirements.
 They can be ordered online or purchased in some high-street pharmacies [35].
-Oral fluid self-tests are preferred overall but blood-based tests are preferred by some groups including those MSM who test frequently and PWID [36, 37].
+Oral fluid self-tests are not yet available in the UK.
+However, in countries where available, they are the primary preferred type of self-test.
+Blood-based tests are preferred by some groups including those MSM who test frequently and PWID [36,37].

 Results of self-administered tests are considered 'reactive' when they indicate the presence of HIV antibodies or antigens.
-A single rapid diagnostic test is not sufficient to diagnose HIV and confirmatory testing is required.
+As there is a small possibility of a false-positive result, a single rapid diagnostic test is not sufficient to diagnose HIV and confirmatory laboratory testing is required.